hzeller/joystick-gcode-jog/README.md

 with a bitrate of 230400.
 If you use BeagleG, then you'd connect it to the TCP socket.

+This could be automatically started in a udev-rule for instance.

-The typical use case, however, is to use `machine-jog` from within another program that already has the serial line open and 'owns' it.
+The typical use-case, however, is to use `machine-jog` from within another program that already has the serial line open and 'owns' it.
 In this case, that program would start `machine-jog` in a sub-process and send everything from its `stdout` stream to the printer and back from the printer into `stdin` of the process.
+Make sure to not do any buffering.
-(This would be awesome in [OctoPrint](http://octoprint.org); if it sees `/dev/input/js0` to exist, it could `subprocess.call(...)` `machine-jog` and connect the streams when the user is in the control panel.
+(This would be awesome in [OctoPrint](http://octoprint.org); if it sees `/dev/input/js0` to exist, it could `subprocess.call(...)` `machine-jog` and connect the streams when the user is in the control panel, so that both, the manual jogging buttons and the joystick works.
 Should be fairly easy to add for someone who knows Python...)

 Use
 ---